 Why was reporting payments to Indigenous governments in Canada deferred?

-The requirement for extractive companies to report payments to Indigenous governments in Canada was deferred by two years until June 1, 2017.
+The requirement for extractive companies to report payments to Indigenous governments in Canada was deferred by two (2) years until June 1, 2017.
 The deferral responds to comments from Indigenous peoples and industry during the development of the Act that more time was needed to consider the potential implications of reporting payments made to Indigenous governments.
 During this period, the Government of Canada continued to engage Indigenous peoples and industry.

 How does the Act differ from the First Nations Financial Transparency Act?